-Three of the company's tenants, Penn, Eldorado and Boyd, are leading, diversified, multi-jurisdictional owners and managers of gaming and pari-mutuel properties and established gaming providers with strong financial performance.
+Three of the company's tenants, Penn, Caesars and Boyd, are leading, diversified, multi-jurisdictional owners and managers of gaming and pari-mutuel properties and established gaming providers with strong financial performance.
+All three of these tenants raised significant amounts of capital in 2020 to bolster their liquidity positions in response to COVID-19.
 Additionally, all of the aforementioned tenants are publicly traded companies that are subject to the informational filing requirements of the Securities Exchange Act of 1934, as amended, and are required to file periodic reports on Form 10-K and Form 10-Q and current reports on Form 8-K with the Securities and Exchange Commission ("SEC").
-Readers are directed to Penn's, Eldorado's and Boyd's respective websites for further financial information on these companies.
+Readers are directed to Penn's, Caesar's and Boyd's respective websites for further financial information on these companies.